dh1n3sh/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
 This a clone of the famous Flappy Bird game and an AI to play the game.
-Made using [NEAT](https://neat-python.readthedocs.io/en/latest/config_file.html).
+Made using Pygame and [NEAT](https://neat-python.readthedocs.io/en/latest/config_file.html).

 ![The demo giph should be here](./flappy.gif)